 If your previous dealings still didn’t resolve your issue satisfactorily, you should launch a complaint through ICBC’s Fair Practices Review department.

 If you’re still not satisfied with the way your issue has been dealt with, then you can put in a written request to have your issue reviewed by the Fairness Commissioner.
 The Fairness Commissioner might agree to the review and then make findings and recommendations.

-If you’ve done all you can with the ICBC internal process and still don’t feel satisfied, then you can sue.
-For a small dispute, you can go through the Small Claims Court, or you can hire a lawyer to go through the BC Supreme Court
+If you’ve done all you can with the ICBC internal process and still don’t feel satisfied, you can dispute ICBC’s decision.
+For a claim classified as a ‘minor injury’ or a claim with a value of less than $50,000, you or your lawyer must go through the Civil Resolution Tribunal (CRT).
+For all other claims, you can hire a lawyer to go through the BC Supreme Court.

 For more information on the ICBC internal dispute process, you can visit www.icbc.com.
 For more information on the CRT process, visit www.civilresolutionbc.ca